StanfordASL/asl-tb3-setup/README.md

     cd turtlebot3_setup
     git pull
     ./setup_velodyne_network.sh
-    ./flash_opencr_noetic.sh  # NOTE: this command often needs to be run twice ./change_hostname.sh
+    ./flash_opencr_noetic.sh  # NOTE: this command sometimes needs to be run twice (check output for errors) ./change_hostname.sh
     ```
    where for the last command enter the name (converted to all lowercase) printed on the label on the Velodyne.